Reopening Illinois: Shedd Aquarium, Willis Tower Skydeck reopen Friday with COVID-19 protocols

 Video: Shedd Aquarium penguins visit beluga whales on latest field trip amid closure for coronavirus outbreak

-And the Skydeck at Willis Tower is expected to reopen Friday as well.
+"At least it keeps them entertained, we're not sitting around doing nothing at home," he added.

+If you're looking for other options, the Willis Tower Skydeck is bringing back its breathtaking views just in time for the holiday weekend.

 There are some restrictions, including a capacity limit and timed entry.
 Only one party will be allowed on the ledge at a time.
+Again, social distancing and face coverings are a must.

 The deck will only be open on Fridays, Saturdays and Sundays for the time being.
 Reservations are available at theskydeck.com.